-The have been no fatalities in scheduled commercial air transport in Australia since 2005.
+There have been no fatalities in scheduled commercial air transport in Australia since 2005.

 There were no fatalities in all of commercial air transport in 2019 (scheduled and non-scheduled).
-Over the 10-year period, the majority of fatalities within commercial air transport were within the non-scheduled activity type, with most of these falling within the passengers transport charters activity subtype.
+Over the 10-year period, the majority of fatalities within commercial air transport were within the non-scheduled activity type, and all within the passenger transport charters activity subtype.